Quantile Graphical Models: Bayesian Approaches: Introduction

 Due to ease of computation and the presence of a nice interpretation, the vast majority of works on graphical model selection have been centered around the multivariate Gaussian distribution.
-However, the inference of a graph can be significantly affected by deviations from the normality and can lead to a wrong graph.
-The following example, which we discuss in details in section 5 (Example 1), demonstrates the effect of deviation from normality in a simple case.
-We assume the following structure for a graph with 15 variables/nodes $X_1,\dots,X_{15}$ with 200 observations from each variable.
-Here $X_1,\dots,X_{10}$ is generated from a Cauchy like heavy tailed distribution and $X_i, X_j$. $i,j\leq 10$ is connected in the network iff $|i-j|<2$.
-We select the underlying network by GGM.
-The fitted and true graphs are given in Figure \ref{gaus_fig} where index $i$ denotes $i$ th vertex corresponding to $X_i$, and it is clear that with deviation from Gaussianity we have a large number of falsely detected edges.
+In a multivariate Gaussian setup the conditional mean conveys necessary and sufficient information to infer the conditional independence structure.
+In contrast, for other distributions, this may not be true.
+For instance, for the multivariate t-distribution, the conditional independence can not be captured only using the conditional mean as it also depends on the conditional variance which is a nonlinear function of other variables (Kotz and Nadarajah, 2004).
+For more complex distributions, the conditional independence structure may depend nonlinearly on higher order moments of the conditional distribution.
+Hence, the inference of a graph can be significantly affected by deviations from the normality and can lead to a wrong graph.
+The following example, which we discuss in details in section 5 (Example 1 (a)), demonstrates the effect of deviation from normality in a simple case.
+We assume the following structure for a graph with 30 variables/nodes $X_1,\dots,X_{30}$ with 400 observations from each variable.
+Here $X_{11},\dots,X_{20}$ is generated from a heavy tailed distribution induced by a common scale parameter, and $X_i, X_j$. $i,j\leq 10$ is connected in the network iff $|i-j|<2$, given the scale parameter, and $X_{1}\dots,X_{9}$ has some nonlinearity and non-normality and they form a subgraph $G_1$ disjoint from $G_2$ formed by $X_{11},\dots,X_{20}$.
+We have $X_{20},\dots,X_{29}$ independent of the rest and $X_{30}$ is the function of the latent scale parameter.
+The fitted and true graphs for $X_1,\dots,X_{29}$ given the scale parameter, are given in Figure \ref{gaus_fig} where index $i$ denotes $i$ th vertex corresponding to $X_i$, and it is clear that with deviation from Gaussianity we have a large number of falsely detected edges.

-The major problem to extend this concept in a more robust non-Gaussian frame work is that the conditional independence cannot be inferred by the pattern of zero entries in the precision matrix or in the conditional linear regression coefficients, in general.
 This poses serious restriction in a variety of applications which contain non-Gaussian data as well as data with outliers.
 Liu et al. (2012) used Gaussian Copula model to allow flexible marginal distributions.
 Alternatively, non-Gaussian distributions have been directly used for modeling the joint distribution to obtain the graph (Finegold and Drton, 2011; Yang et al., 2014).

 In this paper, we propose a novel Bayesian quantile based graphical model.
 The main intention is to model the conditional quantile functions (rather than the mean) in a regression setup.
 This is well known that the conditional quantile regression coefficients can infer the conditional independence between variables.
 Under linearity of the conditional quantile regression function, conditional distribution of the $k$th variable is independent of the $j$th variable if the corresponding regression coefficient of the quantile regression is zero for all quantiles.
 Hence by performing a neighborhood selection of these quantile regression coefficients, we can explore the graphical structure.
 Thus, in our framework this neighborhood selection boils down to a variable selection problem in the quantile regression setup.
 A spike and slab prior formulation has been used for that purpose (George and McCulloch, 1993).
 The likelihood function depends on a grid of quantiles and borrowing strength from several quantile regression parameters is allowed through a hierarchical Bayesian model.
 Using Bayesian approach through spike and slab type prior, we can characterize the uncertainty regarding selected graph through the posterior distribution.